 21. To Kill A Mockingbird by Harper Lee

 Maybe it’s a cliche, but it’s a cliche for a reason: To Kill A Mockingbird is the poster-child of books you should read before you die.
 It was Harper Lee’s only true novel, and what a novel it was!
 It has shaped politics, legal thinking, and morality debates in America and around the world for decades now.
-Not to mention the legion of kids named Atticus, after the eternal patriarch and impassioned lawyer… Read my full review here.
+Not to mention the legion of kids named Atticus, after the eternal patriarch and impassioned lawyer… Read my full review of To Kill A Mockingbird here.

 22. We Are All Completely Beside Ourselves by Karen Joy Fowler

 This is a selfish inclusion on this reading list, I grant you, but I stand by it: I think everyone should read We Are All Completely Beside Ourselves, if for no other reason than I want them to.
 There’s a huge plot twist about 70 pages in, and – desperate as I am to talk about this book – I live in constant fear of spoiling it for someone.
 I won’t stop recommending this book until every reader has read it, and I can have spoiler-y discussions to my heart’s content!
-Read my full review here.
+Read my full review of We Are All Completely Beside Ourselves here.

 23. Love In The Time Of Cholera by Gabriel Garcia Marquez